 Rethinking Attendance for Remote Teaching

 Attendance in online enviroments looks quite different than what we are used to—whether we are talking about a fully online course, a hybrid one, or a situation where we need to accomodate students who are self-quarantining at home.
 Not only do you want your attendance policies to makes sense within your teaching context, but you also want to avoid inadvertently encouraging students to come to your campus classroom who really should be quarantining at home.
+(Note: Because of this concern, IUB campus leadership has indicated that in-person attendance should not factor into students' final grades, although it can be kept for accreditation and other purposes.
+See the Start-of-Semester Memo.)

 Think engagement vs attendance